Lori Loughlin’s Daughter Won Rigged TV Quiz Game Show, New Olivia Jade Cheating Scandal, ‘Daily Mail’ Reports

-Just days after social media “influencer” Olivia Jade Gianulli was caught in the center of a scandal in which her mother, Hollywood actress Lori Loughlin, allegedly paid $500,000 in bribes to get her and her sister into the University of Southern California, as Inquisitr reported, the 19-year-old finds herself at the center of a whole new cheating scandal — this one involving not college admissions, but an online TV game show.
+Just days after social media influencer Olivia Jade Gianulli was caught in the center of a scandal in which her mother, Hollywood actress Lori Loughlin, allegedly paid $500,000 in bribes to get her and her sister into the University of Southern California, as The Inquisitr reported, the 19-year-old finds herself at the center of a whole new cheating scandal, this one involving an online TV game show.

-Britain’s Daily Mail newspaper reported on Friday that three years ago, Gianulli — who goes by the name Olivia Jade online — appeared on a trivia quiz show filmed for an online Verizon channel.
+Britain’s Daily Mail reported on Friday that three years ago, Gianulli, who goes by the name Olivia Jade online, appeared on a trivia quiz show filmed for an online Verizon channel.
 On the show, she competed against two other social media influencers.
-But when another contestant won, executives demanded that the ending be filmed again — with Jade winning this time.
+But when another contestant won, executives demanded that the ending be filmed again, with Jade winning this time.

-The show, titled Tap That Awesome App, was produced by the online channel Awesomeness TV and came with a first prize of $5,000, which would be donated to charity in the name the contestant who answered the most pop culture quiz questions correctly.
+The show, titled Tap That Awesome App, was produced by the online channel Awesomeness TV and came with a first place prize of $5,000, which would be donated to charity in the name the contestant who answered the most pop culture quiz questions correctly.

-But when Instagram star Marissa Rachel nailed the quiz, taking first place — with a live studio audience and full production crew looking on — that’s when two “studio executives” stepped in, according to a source who spoke to The Mail.
+But when Instagram star Marissa Rachel nailed the quiz, taking first place — with a live studio audience and full production crew looking on — that’s when two “studio executives” stepped in, according to a source who spoke to The Daily Mail.

 View this post on Instagram